-The Authentic Communication model introduced in the last blog provides a way where we are more likely to be heard and understood by the other person, rather than argued with.
+The 5 Fs Authentic Communication Framework introduced in the last blog provides a way where we are more likely to be heard and understood by the other person, rather than argued with.

 What is the magic formula?

-In the last communication blog I gave a brief outline of the Authentic Communication model and the five different aspects. (you may wish to take another look at this blog : http://exploringtheshadow.co.uk/2014/04/04/how-can-we-communicate-with-authenticity-and-depth/ ).
+In the last communication blog I gave a brief outline of the Authentic Communication Framework and the five different aspects. (you may wish to take another look at this blog : http://exploringtheshadow.co.uk/2014/04/04/how-can-we-communicate-with-authenticity-and-depth/ ).

-- The Data.
+- Facts.
 The facts of the situation that we can both agree on.

-- Our Judgements.
+- Fears and Fantasies.
 The thoughts, beliefs, ideas and judgements that we have about this data.

-- Our Feeling.
+- Feelings.
 How we feel in this situation.

-- Our Boundary.
+- Fortress.
+Our boundary.
 What wasn’t ok for us.

 We are all hard wired to make quick judgements of a situation for our own safety.
-For example, if a tiger is running towards us we will most likely make the judgement that we are in danger, and we will run away as fast as we can.
-It won’t serve us to sit around and examine our judgements.
+For example, if a tiger is running towards us we will most likely fear that we are in danger, and we will run away as fast as we can.
+It won’t serve us to sit around and examine whether or not our fear is appropriate.
 That can be done later once we’re safely out of harms way.
-However, the thought ‘My life is in danger’ WAS only a Judgement.
+However, the thought ‘My life is in danger’ WAS only a fear.
 It wasn’t a fact.
 The tiger may not have been hungry, the tiger may not enjoy the taste of human flesh, or she may have been running towards a different target, an antelope standing behind us for example.
 Or the tiger may have had no teeth or may just have wanted to play.
 The only FACT we knew in that moment was that the tiger was running towards us.